ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Use inline comments sparingly.
 An inline comment is a comment on the same line as a statement.

-Inline comments should be separated by two spaces from the statement.
+Inline comments should be separated by two spaces from the statement:

 .. code:: python